nir-st/pacman-website/README.md

 This website was developed as part of 'Web Development Environments' course at Ben Gurion University, 2021.

-The site doesn't save any previous scores or users.
+The site does not store any previous scores or users (apart from the default user).

-To play the game you can use the default user: username - k, password - k.
+To play the game using the default user use: username - k, password - k.